 In computing, linked data (often capitalized as Linked Data) describes a method of publishing structured data so that it can be interlinked and become more useful.
 It builds upon standard Web technologies such as HTTP, RDF and URIs, but rather than using them to serve web pages for human readers, it extends them to share information in a way that can be read automatically by computers.
 This enables data from different sources to be connected and queried.
-DBpedia.
-DBpedia ( from "DB" for "database" ) is a project aiming to extract structured content from the information created as part of the Wikipedia project.
+Tim Berners-Lee, director of the World Wide Web Consortium, coined the term in a design note discussing issues around the Semantic Web project.
+Principles DBpedia.

 This structured information is then made available on the World Wide Web.
 DBpedia allows users to query relationships and properties associated with Wikipedia resources, including links to other related datasets.
 DBpedia has been described by Tim Berners-Lee as one of the more famous parts of the decentralized Linked Data effort.
 Background The project was started by people at the Free University of Berlin and the University of Leipzig, in collaboration with OpenLink Software, and the first publicly available dataset was published in 2007.

 Vivek Kundra, the new federal CIO and currently chief technology officer at the District of Columbia, said he will adopt consumer technology and ensure the government data is open and accessible.
 Kundra also wants to use technology such as cloud computing to attack the government's culture of big-contract boondoggles and its hiring of contractors who end up "on the payroll indefinitely".
 Kundra, in a conference call on Thursday with reporters shortly after President Barack Obama named him as federal CIO said one of his first projects is to create a data.gov web site to "democratise" the federal government's vast information treasures by making them accessible in open formats and in feeds that can be used by application developers.

 HTML.
 This specification defines the 5th major revision of the core language of the World Wide Web: the Hypertext Markup Language (HTML).